top of page

 Indigenous-led

-The Navajo ABID study project is led by Dornell Pete, MPH, Ph.D., a Diné (Navajo) epidemiologist from the Northern region of the Navajo Nation.
+The Navajo ABID study project is led by Dornell Pete, Ph.D., MPH, a Diné (Navajo) epidemiologist from the Northern region of the Navajo Nation.
 She has worked with tribal nations in the Southwest and with several Tribal Epidemiology Centers.

 Through her work, she hopes to address cancer burdens in the Navajo people and in Native populations nationwide using community-based research practices.